Jwink3101/syncrclone/docs/algorithm.md

 * Perform a current listing of each remote
 * Download the previous listing of each remote
 * Remove (from *both* old and current) any files that have the same `filename` and `--compare` attribute.
 Removing from the old list is

+### Avoiding Relisting

+Theatrically, you could avoid re-listing since you can propagate the same changes to the file lists that you do in practice.
+But this is fragile and introduces many edge cases; especially around hashes and tracking.
+This may be considered in the future but not at the moment.